dominictarr/cyphernet/README.md

 but it is not necessary to authorize the connection.

-This is rather like "authenticating" your friends by the sound of their voice, not just becasue the call has come from the correct phone number.
+This is rather like "authenticating" your friends by the sound of their voice, not just because the call has come from the correct phone number.
 You can still verify your friends identity if they call from a different phone, or even if you see them in person.

 ### Replication Partners